SeparateRecords/count-bot/README.md

 count::kill
 ```

-If `count::` is too cumbersome, you can either use `c.` or mention the bot.
+If `count::` is too cumbersome, you can omit the prefix if the channel is named
+`#bot` or `#count-bot`.
+Alternatively, you can mention the bot - useful on
+mobile.

 ## Setup